willianantunes/willianantunes.com/README.md

 ## Running the project

 Just issue the command `docker-compose up`.
 It will build the image and run it for you afterwards.
+If you have an [OAuth Provider configured on Netlify](https://docs.netlify.com/visitor-access/oauth-provider-tokens/), we can even access the admin page, which is `http://localhost:9000/genie`.

 If you'd like to run it without docker, first install the packages: